northwestern

 Han Lab Strategy?

-Unique Han Lab Tools and Concepts?
+Unique Han Lab Tools and Concepts:

 Our Focus on visualizing the entire dynamic assembly process from the ensemble structure of tau in its IDP state to the folded structure of the assembled tau fibrils relies on pulsed dipolar electron paramagnetic resonance (EPR), nuclear magnetic resonance (NMR) and Cryogenic Electron Microscopy (CRYO-EM) to reach Angstrom to 10 nm scale distances.
 Double Electron Electron Resonance (DEER) yields a probability distribution of intra-tau distances, P(r), and is the first go-to-step to gain first insight to the complete conformational ensemble of Tau in IDP and/or fibril state.
+Furthermore, Overhauser Dynamic Nuclear Polarization (ODNP) spectroscopy of spin labeled tau is used to determine the local hydration water dynamics and 17O NMR chemical shift signatures to characterize the local structuring of water, both applied in solution state under ambient conditions.

 Learn More About Our Research